Saturday Church

 Flower Donations for the Sanctuary and Chapel

-We welcome the gift of flowers at the Sanctuary Altar for weekly services.
-The cost is $50, tax deductible, as a gift to the Church.
-Following services, the flowers will be delivered to home-bound parishioners.
-Please download the form HERE and submit to the Church Office two weeks prior to your requested date along with your check.
-You may pay online HERE (select “Flowers” from the Fund menu).
-For questions or if you wish to give flowers for the Chapel, please contact Lolly Mixter.
+We welcome the gift of flowers at the Sanctuary altar for weekly services.
+The cost is $50, tax deductible, as a gift to the church.
+After services, the flowers are delivered to home-bound parishioners.
+Download and fill out the form HERE.
+Submit to the Church Office two weeks prior to your requested date, along with your check.
+You may also drop your envelope in the offering plate.
+Questions?
+Please contact Lolly Mixter.

 Join us in the church Narthex for coffee and conversation.
 All are welcome for an informal fellowship hour—a chance to see one another and chat.